 After your thread lift sutures have dissolved, you are left with an increase in collagen in the areas the threads were placed.
 This response by the body helps provide a lasting improvement long after the threads have been absorbed.
 This is one of the many reasons people are commonly opting to choose a semi-permanent procedure over a facelift.

 If you still want to learn more about thread lifts or what they may be able to help you acheive aesthetically, if you’re in Melbourne Skin Club is at your disposal.
 Their skilled Cosmetic Doctors hold a wealth of knowledge and are able to help work with you to develop a plan to reach your beauty goals that are best suited to helping you acheive optimal outcomes.
-Book a consultation free of obligations and discover the difference the attention to detail and a Personalised touch along with their exceptional experience can make to your cosmetic treatments.
+Book a consultation free of obligations and discover the difference the attention to detail and a personalized touch along with their exceptional experience can make to your cosmetic treatments.